rafiaw01/Summer-Reassessment---Business-Project-in-Computer-Science-/README.md

 The following is a Business Dashboard built using Streamlit Python Library and  uses Kaggle Dataset

-To run the project make sure the project.py is in the same folder as the CSV File .
+To run the project make sure the project.py is in the same folder as the Sales.CSV File .
 Once that has been established inorder to succesfully run the file then use the following line of code in the terminal to start the project.

       streamlit run project.py